 Azad Foundation (AF) aims to provide “livelihoods with dignity” for young women from resource-poor communities.
-The major programme of AF is ‘Women on Wheels’ (WoW), which was started in May 2008 as its signature initiative and has now expanded to 3 centers in Delhi, Jaipur, Kolkata and Indore in India.
+The major programme of AF is ‘Women on Wheels’ (WoW), which started in May 2008 as its signature initiative and has expanded to 4 centres in Delhi, Jaipur, Kolkata and Indore in India.
 AF began its work with men in 2014, beginning with a pilot workshop for its male employees , followed by another pilot with some male relatives of women trainees, supported by EMpower.
 AF became a member of the core team that organized the international conference MenEngage in 2015, and built up its own team to take forward this programme.
 AF engages with men in the communities where it works as part of its activities within the One Billion Rising Campaign.
-A pilot survey of young men was undertaken to benchmark on their attitudes, beliefs and perspectives.
-In 2015, Azad identified male youth as community mobilizers in two locations and held a training workshop.
-It intends now to consolidate its pilot efforts and build a cadre of young men by undertaking gender sensitivity and leadership training for boys and young men.

-EMpower’s 4th grant to Azad Foundation enables men to complete a gender training to become leaders in their community to prevent Gender Based Violence (GBV) and advocate non-traditional income generation (NTIG) opportunities for girls through community-based campaigns and actions.
-This grant also enables Azad Foundation to work closely with an EMpower grantee from Africa to enable them to create a driving program similar to Azad’s flagship Women on Wheels (WoW).
+EMpower’s 5th grant to Azad Foundation will enable 284 men to complete a gender training to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.

 Primary Location: New Delhi

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.